monadius/hol-ssreflect/README.md

 The function `Server.start` has the following parameter:

-- `use_forks:bool`: The server can process connections in the same process as the current HOL Light process or it can create a new process for each connection.
+- `use_forks:bool`: The server can process connections in the same process as the current HOL Light session or it can create a new process for each connection.
 If this parameter is `false` then all connections are processed in the current HOL Light process.
 In this case, only one client can be connected to the server at any time.
 The advantage of this mode is that no additional memory is allocated for each new connection.
 Also,